 Therapists in 93108

 Most of us are ill-equipped to understand how loss of any kind impacts us and our relationships.
-Whether we are faced with death, divorce, or any other significant loss, it is important to feel and express our feelings, be witnessed and validated, practice self-compassion & care, and develop healthy boundaries.
+Whether we are faced with death, divorce, or any other significant loss, it is important to feel and express our feelings, be witnessed and validated, practice self-compassion & care, and maintain healthy boundaries.
 I assist individuals, couples, and families through difficult times & major life transitions, having worked with adults, children and teens in various contexts over my career.
-I specialize in couples, divorce, co-parenting & blended families, as well as severe mental illness, addiction, trauma, grief & loss.
+I specialize in couples, divorce, co-parenting & blended families, as well as severe mental illness, trauma, grief and loss.

 Most of us are ill-equipped to understand how loss of any kind impacts us and our relationships.
-Whether we are faced with death, divorce, or any other significant loss, it is important to feel and express our feelings, be witnessed and validated, practice self-compassion & care, and develop healthy boundaries.
+Whether we are faced with death, divorce, or any other significant loss, it is important to feel and express our feelings, be witnessed and validated, practice self-compassion & care, and maintain healthy boundaries.
 I assist individuals, couples, and families through difficult times & major life transitions, having worked with adults, children and teens in various contexts over my career.
-I specialize in couples, divorce, co-parenting & blended families, as well as severe mental illness, addiction, trauma, grief & loss.
+I specialize in couples, divorce, co-parenting & blended families, as well as severe mental illness, trauma, grief and loss.

 I work to create a safe environment for my clients to be seen and to better know themselves.
 I offer a holistic, individualized approach to therapy, and strongly believe that each person holds the answers to their own wellbeing.
 I am passionate about supporting women and their partners while working through fertility issues.
 I have also focused on empowering teenage girls that are struggling with self-esteem issues.
 In addition to psychodynamic therapy, I am trained in mindfulness meditation and somatic experiencing (SE) as well as EMDR with the Parnell Institute.